dkackman/chia-repl/src/README.md

 🌿
 ```

 Uses the [node repl](https://nodejs.org/api/repl.html) so the CLI works like node's.
-Also include tab completions for the endpoints and their functions.

 ## Commands